flobee/multirename/README.md

         directories exists is trys to load the configuration for batch-mode and execute it.
 This enables --recursiv and --history

+    --plugins
+        Not implemented yet.
+Semicolon separated list of plugins to use.
+Plugins to use to do the renameing: eg.: You have a text file including the new name of the file to be renameed: The pluging gets the file location and you return the new filename befor or after the other rules take affect!
+        Example: --plugins 'TitleOfVDRInfoFile:before;CutAdvertising:after'

     --undo
         Flag; Revers/ undo the last action